tallaanusri/AI_Assisted_MixedSignalPhysicalDesign_Internship/README.md

 Tools Installation Process is in [InstallationGuide](InstallationGuide/README.md)

 ---
-## Stage 4 - Generating Input Files by AI :
+## Step 4 - Generating Input Files by AI :
 ---
 # Objective :
 Every file was created using a focused and well-defined prompt to ensure consistency,hierarchy in the design particularly for module names, port lists, pin names, and net connections.This approach was intentionally adopted because even a minor mismatch in ports or signal names can lead to hierarchy inconsistencies, compilation errors, or integration failures during the OpenLane flow.
 Maintaining identical interfaces across all input files is therefore essential for successful macro integration, floorplanning, placement, routing, and verification.
 Ensuring this consistency significantly reduces debugging effort and improves the overall reliability of the Analog Place-and-Route process.